To extend temporary protected status for certain nationals of Liberia, Sierra Leone, and Guinea until November 21, 2018.

 Length: 2 pages

-This bill was introduced on May 23, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 23, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying